gsmith85/SeuratJS/README.md

 ## Compatibility and Performance

 SeuratJS' performance is largely tied to your browser's ability to handle SVG.
-SeuratJS runs extremely well in IE9 and Chrome.
-Surprisingly, Firefox can be slightly choppy with a large number of elements.
+SeuratJS runs extremely well in IE9+, Chrome 20+ and Firefox 6+.

 Long story short, the fewer things moving at one time, the smoother your animation is going to be.
 If you run into a situation where performance is unsatisfactory, either increase the step size when calling seurat() or increase your animation delays if performance isn't to your liking.